nickolasdias/DataScienceEmProducao/README.md

 # Module 05 - Data Preparation

-In this step, we will do the data preparation, which is the data modelation for Machine Learning training.
+In this step, we do the data preparation, which is the data modelation for Machine Learning training.
 The reason for this is that learning most machine learning algorithms is made easy with numerical data on the same scale.

 #### How to prepare data ?